run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Resolution:__ Review [inference prerequisites](../runai-setup/cluster-setup/cluster-prerequisites.md#inference) and install accordingly.

 ???
-"New Deployment button is not showing"
-     __Symptom:__ The `New Deployment` button on the top right of the Deployments list does not show.

-    __Root Cause:__ You do not have `ML Engineer` permissions.

-???
-"Submitted Deployment remains in Pending state"
+"Submitted workload type of inference remains in Pending state"
-    __Symptom:__ A submitted deployment is not running.
+    __Symptom:__ A submitted inference is not running.

     __Root Cause:__ The [patch](../runai-setup/cluster-setup/cluster-prerequisites.md#inference) statement to add the runai-scheduler has not been performed.

 ???
-"Some Autoscaling metrics are not working"
-    __Symptom:__ Deployments do not autoscale when using metrics other than `requests-per-second` or `concurrency`.

-    __Root Cause:__ The [horizontal pod autoscaler](../runai-setup/cluster-setup/cluster-prerequisites.md#inference-autoscaling) prerequisite has not been installed.

-???
-"Deployment status is "Failed""
+"Workload of type inference status is "Failed""
-    __Symptom:__ Deployment status is always `Failed`.
+    __Symptom:__ Inference status is always `Failed`.

     __Root Cause:__ (multiple)